GA-repos/Installfest/vscode.md

 #### How do I know it worked?

 1. Open terminal.
 2. Type the command `code --help` into terminal.
-If see some help options, you successfully installed the `code` command.
+If you see some help options, you successfully installed the `code` command.

 ### Configure VS Code as your default Git commit/diff tool